 Interestingly when I did a Google search for ‘Hamilton,’ every place (eg. Hamilton, Canada)/thing (eg. Hamilton, the Musical) on Earth other than Hamilton, Bermuda came up.
-Even on YouTube I couldn’t find many video’s about the lovely city.
+Even on YouTube, I couldn’t find any videos about the lovely city.
 I can’t understand why?!

 There are lovely churches, architecture, scenic views of the harbor…and the Hamilton Fort is AMAZING.
 My husband, Simon, and I took Sienna for a little walk and uphill climb to find the fort.
 A sign was posted that said something to the effect of ‘enter at your own risk.’
 I thought it would be in shambles, but it was in an amazing state.

 The grounds were perfectly manicured and full of gorgeous shrubs, trees, and flowers.

 What totally blew me away was the walk around the fort’s moat.
 I don’t normally write this but OMG (oh-my-God) it was such a cool experience.
 Within the moat a forest has grown and it’s like walking through a wonderland of incredible foliage.
 The trees all have character – twists, turns, interesting changes in their growth…Some trees had roots that were visible that twisted and turned.
 Others were tipped over but still growing strong.
 It was enchanting.
 I felt as if I was Alice in Wonderland…

 And amazingly we were the only people at the fort.
 I got the feeling that Fort Hamilton wasn’t promoted.
 Bermuda seems to be dominated by cruise ships and I think this fort is not on the list of options – thankfully!
 I’m not sure why it’s not popular because out of everything I saw in Bermuda this fort was one of the most incredible places I’ve ever been.